elaine0325/APM466-A1/README.md

 "APM466 A1 Code Output Xinqiao Li.pdf" is the PDF version of the generated R code.

-"APM 466 A1 Xinqiao Li" is the Rmd file of the R code.
+"APM 466 A1 Xinqiao Li.rmd" is the Rmd file of the R code.